That puzzling double-slit diffraction experiment

 The Revealing Evidence

-A simple command embedded in the software performing the FFT analysis could artificially shift the spectrum during selected sessions—specifically, those testing the Mind-Matter Interaction hypothesis.
+A simple command embedded in the software performing the FFT analysis could artificially shift the spectrum during selected sessions—namely, those testing the Mind-Matter Interaction hypothesis.
 This shift alters the spectral power at a chosen frequency (e.g. one unit), thereby modifying the key measure (R) in favor of the hypothesis (see Fig. 6).

 In Detail